microsoft/playwright/docs/src/videos.md

 ## Record video
 * langs: python, java, csharp

-Playwright can record videos for all pages in a [browser context](./browser-contexts.md).
-You must set up video recording in [`method: Browser.newContext`].
-Videos are saved upon context closure, so make sure to await [`method: BrowserContext.close`].
+Videos are saved upon [browser context](./browser-contexts.md) closure at the end of a test.
+If you create a browser context manually, make sure to await [`method: BrowserContext.close`].

 ```js
 const context = await browser.newContext({ recordVideo: { dir: 'videos/' } });